Skip to content

 What is the number and name of the stone with the Chain Coral?

-Since someone has chipped away part of the Trilobite we wanted to tell you to look in rock #26 for what remains.
+Since someone has chipped away part of the Trilobite, we wanted to tell you to look at rock #26 for what remains.

-Don't forget those favorite points and, if you like, make sure to post your picture with your favorite rock and/or the Pure Michigan sign!
+Don't forget those favorite points and, if you like, post a picture with your favorite rock and/or the Pure Michigan sign!

-If you happen to visit while the MDOT Pure Michigan Welcome Center is open make sure to get a brochure about the Pure Michigan Rocks garden.
+If you happen to visit while the MDOT Pure Michigan Welcome Center is open, make sure to pick up a brochure about the Pure Michigan Rocks garden.
 Stop by our information desk inside to say hello and let us know what you think of our Rock Garden.

-The Pure Michigan Rock Garden and the Rest Area are open 24 hours and are in a lighted area.
+The Pure Michigan Rock Garden and the Rest Area are open 24 hours a day and are in a lit area.

 Additional Hints (No hints available.)